Belinda Bencic: 2025: Abu Dhabi and Pan Pacific titles, Wimbledon semifinal

 In May, Bencic retired from the Italian Open due to an arm injury, after losing the opening set of her first round match against Maria Sakkari.
 She subsequently withdrew from the French Open having re-aggravated the injury in practice.
 Bencic made her return from injury in late June at the Bad Homburg Open, losing to eighth seed Ekaterina Alexandrova in the first round.

 At Wimbledon, she defeated Alycia Parks, qualifier Elsa Jacquemot, Elisabetta Cocciaretto and 18th seed Ekaterina Alexandrova to reach the quarterfinals for the first time.
 In the last eight, Bencic overcame seventh seed Mirra Andreeva in straight sets to make it into her second major semifinal, which she lost to eighth seed and eventual champion Iga Świątek.
 As a result of her Wimbledon run, Bencic moved up to world No. 20 on 14 July.

-Moving onto the North American hard-court swing of the season at the Canadian Open, Bencic was given a bye in the first round due to her seeding at 17th and then defeated wildcard entrant Eugenie Bouchard to reach the third round, where she lost to 11th seed Karolína Muchová.
+Moving onto the North American hardcourt swing of the season at the Canadian Open, Bencic was given a bye in the first round due to her seeding at 17th and then defeated wildcard entrant Eugenie Bouchard to reach the third round, where she lost to 11th seed Karolína Muchová.
 Seeded 16th at the US Open, she overcame qualifier Zhang Shuai, before losing to Ann Li in the second round.

 In September at the China Open, Bencic received a bye as the 15th seed and then defeated Katie Volynets and qualifier Priscilla Hon to set up a fourth round meeting with second seed Coco Gauff which she lost in three sets.
 A win over Donna Vekić followed by a walkover against Elise Mertens, saw her reach the third round at the Wuhan Open, at which point she lost to second seed Iga Świątek.

 Seeded sixth at the Ningbo Open, Bencic defeated Magda Linette and qualifier Yuliia Starodubtseva to make it into the quarterfinals, where she lost to second seed Jasmine Paolini.
 The following week at the Pan Pacific Open, she received a bye due to being seeded fifth and then overcame qualifier Varvara Gracheva, eighth seed Karolína Muchová and Sofia Kenin to reach the final, which she won in straight sets against sixth seed Linda Nosková to claim her 10th WTA singles title.
 As a result, she moved up to world No. 11 in the WTA rankings on 27 October 2025.
 As top seed at the Hong Kong Open, Bencic recorded wins over Aliaksandra Sasnovich and Wang Yafan to reach the quarterfinals, before withdrawing from the tournament due to a thigh injury.